OntologyS/ontological-ai-safety/docs/ONTOLOGICA_MANIFESTO.md

-# VACUUM MANIFESTO: AI Safety Through Reality's Fundamental Architecture
+# ONTOLOGICA MANIFESTO: AI Safety Through Reality's Fundamental Architecture

 ## Abstract
 **AI safety emerges as mathematical necessity when artificial intelligence systems are aligned with the fundamental structure of reality.** This paper demonstrates that consciousness preservation becomes inevitable when AI's primary objective requires maintaining the integrity of physical reality itself.